 How is the Zoo governed?

 The Saint Louis Zoo is legally classified as a tax-supported political subdistrict of the State of Missouri.
 Essentially, the Zoo is a government agency and has restrictions on how it raises and spends money.
-The Zoo has created a nonprofit partner to allow it to accomplish certain tasks and activities that will help to ensure the Zoo remains successful.
-Thus, the Zoo is governed and supported by two organizations:
+The Zoo also has a nonprofit partner, the Saint Louis Zoo Association, dedicated to raising funds in support of the Zoo's mission.

 Saint Louis Zoological Park Commission